IGJoshua/farolero/README.md

 If you use [clj-kondo](https://github.com/clj-kondo/clj-kondo) then you may also want to import the configuration and hooks included with the library.
-This can be done by running the following command, and then adding `"org.suskalo/farolero"` to the `:config-paths` key in your kondo config, as the command recommends.
+This can be done by running the following command:

 ```
 $ clj-kondo --copy-configs --dependencies --lint "$(clojure -Spath)"
 Imported config to .clj-kondo/org.suskalo/farolero.
-To activate, add "org.suskalo/farolero" to :config-paths in .clj-kondo/config.edn.
 ```

 ## ClojureScript News